Local Amenities & Restaurants Amenities

 Shops - In Peasmarsh (about 3 miles) on the road to Rye is a very good local store called Jempsons.
 Well worth a visit for your food shop or visit their cafe.
 The store also has good fish, meat and deli counters.
 The coffee shop serves a wide variety of food and is a place to have a cream tea or coffee while reading the paper while your partner shops or to feed the children late afternoon.
 The café offers some good "all you can eat" food options ideal for feeding the kids and de-stressing meal time so you can return and relax without worrying about what to cook.

 In Northiam (< 1 mile), you will find a Spar shop open to 8pm, a Jempsons local store, post office, Fish and Chip Shop, Indian Restaurant, hairdressers and more.
-In addition there is a village doctors should one be required.
+In addition, there is a village doctor should one be required.
 In Beckley a Dentist.
 There is also Wills Bakery serving hot and cold food on road to Northiam.
 If you would like to order a local farm fresh Vegebox delivered to cottage.

 In Hawkhurst is a Waitrose and a Tesco along with a variety of other shops and a cinema.

 Pubs - Closest is the Rose and Crown at the top of the road.
-The Rose and Crown is what one guest described as a rough diamond and I suppose hat is what it is; If you want authentic country working pub where a broad spectrum of local people from the everyman to the rich and famous socialise, this is it .
+The Rose and Crown is what one guest described as a rough diamond and I suppose hat is what it is; If you want an authentic country working pub where a broad spectrum of local people from the everyman to the rich and famous socialise, this is it .
 Good ales and regular guest beers.
 The Landlady and her team are friendly.
-The food maybe not be michelin starred but it is good pub food, try it and you will see.
+The food is good pub food, try it and you will see.
 No food Sunday & Monday nights.
-Bonus is it is a walk to the pub so can leave car at the cottage.
+Bonus, is it is a walk to the pub so can leave car at the cottage.
 Alice the landlady will cater in pub for you if you book and she is free but the pub is popular so do book.
 If you walk up to the pub in winter, take a torch (but, if one of ours please bring it back as we have lost quite a few ;o), as it gets very dark in winter as no streetlights.

 Next is The Cock in Peasmarsh adjacent Jempsons store, followed by the Horse and Cart.
 The Horse and cart serves good food.
 Fish and trips worth trying.
 In Rye (< 8 miles) & Tenterden (<9 miles), you will find a full range of shops.
 The old high street is interesting.

 A new novel restaurant can be found at the garden centre at Staple cross.
 The Railway Tavern, is a restaurant using a railway carriage.
-Serves all day breakfast.
+Serves all-day breakfast.
 It reminded us of British rail so you could say authentic ;o).
 After you have had your breakfast why to not pop over to the Tram shed and nursery.
-At the nursery the society interested in trams are located.
+At the nursery, the society interested in trams are located.
 Although not open every day they have a model train that young one will be interested in.

 Hastings has had its fair share of bad press, often the poor relations to Brighton but wow does it have some hidden treasures if you care to look.
 Hastings is one of those places if you look at just the surface you miss what is only known to those in the know.
 Even after all these years we are still discovering things.
 If you are looking for some good food why not try all eateries located in George Street, Hastings, near the old town:-